Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

-Rosemary is a staple in many kitchen gardens and it is an extremely useful herb.
-Ancient Roman soldiers used to tuck a sprig of Rosemary behind their ears in order to remain alert during battles.
-Rosemary tea is great for those studying - it keeps them alert and helps to lower stress.
-Just don't take just before bedtime.
+Rosemary is a staple in many kitchen gardens, and it is a beneficial herb.
+Ancient Roman soldiers used to tuck a sprig of Rosemary behind their ears to remain alert during battles.
+Rosemary tea is excellent for those studying - it keeps them awake and helps to lower stress.
+Just don't take it just before bedtime.
 It is also great for stimulating circulation - mix with a carrier oil and some coarse salt and use as a body scrub.

-Rosemary tea can also be used as a rinse for dark hair - it brings out the tones in brown hair and helps to maintain condition.
+Rosemary tea can also be used as a rinse for dark hair - it brings out brown hair tones and helps maintain condition.

 In terms of cooking, rosemary is very popular.
-It helps to cut down the fat in foods.
-It does, however, have a very strong flavor so you should use it sparingly.
+This is because it helps to cut down the fat in foods.
+It does, however, have a robust flavor, so you should use it sparingly.

 This little plant is almost impossible to kill.
 Here we call it a "vygie" or succulent.
-It's very undemanding, can survive on little water and isn't fussy about soil so if you have a rocky patch that you can't seem to fill, put in some Bulbinella.
-The bonus is that it also has small delicate little flowers.
+It's undemanding, can survive on little water, and isn't fussy about soil, so if you have a rocky patch that you can't seem to fill, put in some Bulbinella.
+The bonus is that it also has small delicate flowers.

 As far as medicinal properties go, this is a gardener's dream.
 You use the leaves in much the same way as you use aloe leaves.
-Simply break off a leaf and squeeze the sap out of it.
-Use for insect bites, minor scratches (keep on hand when pruning roses), and minor skin complaints.
-The sap is quite sticky but it works like a dream.
+Break off a leaf and squeeze the sap out of it.
+Use it for insect bites, minor scratches (keep on hand when pruning roses), and minor skin complaints.
+The liquid is quite sticky, but it works like a dream.
 Leave on for a few minutes and then rinse off.

 You can also use the sap in an ointment.
-To get enough sap, You will need a piece of muslin or cheesecloth and a bit of patience.
-Wrap the washed leaves in the cloth and squeeze over a bowl to get out as much sap as possible.
+To get enough sap, you will need a piece of muslin or cheesecloth and a bit of patience.
+Wrap the washed leaves in the cloth and squeeze them over a bowl to get out as much sap as possible.
 (Incidentally, this is great for your hands.)